 To preview this task, watch the video beginning at 03:17.

 When the experiment run is complete, you see the tuned model and the Loss function chart.
 Loss function measures the difference between predicted and actual results with each training run.
-Follow these steps to view the loss function chart and the tuned model:
+Follow these steps to view the loss function chart

 Review the Loss function chart.
 A downward sloping curve means that the model is getting better at generating the expected output.